The First Assessment of PhiSat-2 Imagery for Monocular Building Height Estimation: Experimental assessment

+Precision is used only for computing F1-score and is therefore not separately reported in the result tables.
+Accordingly, the reported IoU, Recall, and F1-score should be interpreted as height-map-derived building-region consistency metrics.
+They evaluate whether the final height prediction preserves building extent and spatial structure under the same height-reference system, while the footprint stream itself serves as an auxiliary structural supervision and feature-guidance component during training.

 All models are implemented in PyTorch.
-All experiments are conducted on a single NVIDIA Tesla V100 GPU with 16\,GB memory.
+Unless otherwise specified, all experiments are conducted on a single NVIDIA Tesla V100 GPU with 16\,GB memory.
 The batch size is set to 10, and the number of training epochs is set to 30.
-The AdamW optimizer is adopted, with the weight decay set to 0.01.
-The initial learning rate is set to $1\times10^{-4}$.
+The AdamW optimizer is adopted with a weight decay of 0.01 and an initial learning rate of $1\times10^{-4}$.
 A linear warm-up strategy is applied during the first 30\% of the training iterations, followed by cosine annealing for learning rate decay.
 To improve training stability, the maximum $L_2$ norm of gradients is clipped to 10.
 During evaluation, the checkpoint achieving the lowest RMSE on the validation set is selected as the best model.